 I’d like to discuss the positive aspects of OMY syndrome today.
 If you’re not miserable in your job, OMY syndrome can be a real boon to your financial future.
 Even more powerful are OMY syndrome’s cousins, FMY (five more years – a syndrome of which I am guilty) and TMY (ten more years) syndrome.
 Incredible wealth can be attained if other variables (namely spending) remain the same, as we learned from Dr. A when she chose to continue working after achieving FI.

 If you are on the brink of an early retirement as a physician, you are in an enviable position.
-You’ve got a high savings rate, and you’ve paid down your mortgage.
+You’ve got a high savings rate (calculate yours here), and you’ve paid down your mortgage.
 You’ve got Enough to live a comfortable life.
 If you can give the career one more year, you might be able to do some amazing things with that money.

 The net effect of working one more year is equal to after-tax pay.
-You have to take into account both the usual year’s savings plus the amount of spending that comes from paychecks rather than the portfolio, as it will in retirement.
+You have to take into account both the usual year’s savings plus the amount you spend from paychecks rather than spending down your portfolio as you will in retirement.
 For full-time physicians earning $200,000 to $500,000, after-tax pay would be in the neighborhood of $140,000 to $300,000 for one more year.

 What could you do with money like that?
 Using a 4% safe withdrawal rate as a guide, you would have an extra $5,600 to $12,000 per year to spend in retirement, or an extra $15 to $33 a day.